John Marshall Harlan II: Early life and career

 John Marshall Harlan was born on May 20, 1899, in Chicago.
 He was the son of John Maynard Harlan, a Chicago lawyer and politician, and Elizabeth Flagg.
 He had three sisters.
 Historically, Harlan's family had been politically active.
 His forebear George Harlan served as one of the governors of Delaware during the seventeenth century; his great-grandfather James Harlan was a congressman during the 1830s; his grandfather, also John Marshall Harlan, was an associate justice of the United States Supreme Court from 1877 to 1911; and his uncle, James S. Harlan, was attorney general of Puerto Rico and then chairman of the Interstate Commerce Commission.

 In his younger years, Harlan attended The Latin School of Chicago.
 He later attended two boarding high schools in the Toronto Area, Canada: Upper Canada College and Appleby College.
 Upon graduation from Appleby, Harlan returned to the U.S. and in 1916 enrolled at Princeton University.
 There, he was a member of the Ivy Club, served as an editor of The Daily Princetonian, and was class president during his junior and senior years.
-After graduating from the university in 1920 with an Artium Baccalaureus degree, he received a Rhodes Scholarship, which he used to attend Balliol College, Oxford, making him the first Rhodes Scholar to sit on the Supreme Court.
+After graduating from the university in 1920 with an Artium Baccalaureus degree, he received a Rhodes Scholarship to attend Balliol College, Oxford, making him the first Rhodes Scholar to sit on the Supreme Court.
 He studied jurisprudence at Oxford for three years, returning from England in 1923.
 Upon his return to the United States, he began work with the law firm of Root, Clark, Buckner & Howland (which became Dewey & LeBoeuf), one of the leading law firms in the country, while studying law at New York Law School.
 He received his Bachelor of Laws in 1924 and earned admission to the bar in 1925.